 Multi-dimensional or multi-way data is prevalent nowadays, which can be represented by tensors.
 An $N$th-order tensor is a multi-way array of size $I_1\times I_2\times \cdots \times I_N$, where the $n$th dimension or mode is of size $I_n$.
 For example, a tensor can be induced by the discretization of a multivariate function \cite{Kho2012}.
 Given a multivariate function $f(x_1,\ldots,x_N)$ defined on a domain $[0, 1]^N$, we can get a tensor with entries containing the function values at grid points.
 For another example, we can obtain tensors based on observed data \cite{Cic2009,KolBa2009}.
 We can collect and integrate measurements from different modalities by neuroimaging technologies such as functional magnetic resonance imaging (fMRI) and electroencephalography (EEG): subjects, time, frequency, electrodes, task conditions, trials, and so on.
 Furthermore, high-order tensors can be created by a process called tensorization or quantization \cite{Kho2011}, by which a large-scale vectors and matrices are reshaped into higher-order tensors.

 However, it is impossible to store a high-order tensor because the number of entries, $I^N$ when $I=I_1=I_2=\cdots=I_N$, grows exponentially as the order $N$ increases.
 This is called the ``curse-of-dimensionality''.
 Even for $I=2$, with $N=50$ we obtain $2^{50}\approx 10^{15}$ entries.
-Such a huge storage and computational costs required for high dimensional problems prohibit the use of standard numerical algorithms.
-To make high dimensional problems tractable, there were developed approximation methods including sparse grids \cite{Smo1963,Bun2004} and low-rank tensor approximations \cite{Hac2012,Kho2012,Gra2013}.
+Such a huge storage and computational costs required for high-dimensional problems prohibit the use of standard numerical algorithms.
+To make high-dimensional problems tractable, there have been developed approximation methods including sparse grids \cite{Bun2004,Smo1963} and low-rank tensor approximations \cite{Gra2013,Hac2012,Kho2012}.
 In this paper, we focus on the latter approach, where computational operations are performed on tensor formats, i.e., low-parametric representations of tensors.

-In this paper, we consider several tensor formats, especially the tensor train (TT) format, which is one of the simplest tensor networks developed with the aim of overcoming the curse-of-dimensionality.
-Extensive overviews of the modern low-rank tensor approximation techniques are presented in \cite{Kho2012,Gra2013}.
-The TT format is equivalent to the matrix product states (MPS) for open boundary conditions proposed in computational physics, and it has taken a key role in density matrix renormalization group (DMRG) methods for simulating quantum many-body systems \cite{Whi1993,Sch2011}.
-It was later re-discovered in numerical analysis community \cite{Ose2009,Ose2011,Holtz2012}.
+In this paper, we consider several tensor decompositions (formats), especially the tensor train (TT) decomposition, which is one of the simplest tensor networks developed with the aim of overcoming the curse-of-dimensionality.
+Extensive overviews of the modern low-rank tensor approximation techniques are presented in \cite{Gra2013,Kho2012}.
+The TT decomposition is equivalent to the matrix product states (MPS) for open boundary conditions proposed in computational physics, and it has taken a key role in density matrix renormalization group (DMRG) methods for simulating quantum many-body systems \cite{Sch2011,Whi1993}.
+It was later re-discovered in numerical analysis community \cite{Holtz2012,Ose2011,Ose2009}.
 The TT-based numerical algorithms can accomplish algorithmic stability and adaptive determination of ranks by employing the singular value decomposition (SVD) \cite{Ose2011}.
 Its scope of application is quickly expanding for addressing high-dimensional problems such as multi-dimensional integrals, stochastic and parametric PDEs, computational finance, and machine learning \cite{Gra2013}.
-On the other hand, a comprehensive survey on traditional low-rank tensor approximation techniques for CP and Tucker formats is presented in \cite{delath2009,KolBa2009}.
+On the other hand, a comprehensive survey on traditional low-rank tensor approximation techniques such as Candecomp/Parafac (CP) and Tucker decompositions is presented in \cite{delath2009,KolBa2009}.